How one design company keeps creativity flowing in the hybrid work era

 The goal?
 “It’s being able to facilitate hybrid working and co-creation in the best possible way when people are not physically together,” Mortensen said.

 The devices are interwoven into every phase of their creative process.

 During the initial insight gathering stage, they’ll often set up video interviews with various stakeholders.

 Then they sketch out their initial concept, prototype, and test, leveraging Cisco devices throughout, including for brainstorming and digital whiteboarding using Cisco Boards with Miro—and looping in remote experts for real-time consultations.

 When building your hybrid workspaces, look for devices that integrate well with the other tools you and your clients use.
 The collaboration experience should be smooth, free of unnecessary roadblocks due to tech that doesn’t play well together.

-The Designit team appreciates that Webex devices are compatible with other tools they’ve come to love, including Miro, which offers versatile online whiteboards.
-When it’s time for a design meeting or an impromptu brainstorming session, they can launch Miro on any of the Webex devices to sketch out a concept, build a mind map, take notes, and more.
-If using the Webex Board, the designers can use either a stylus or the Board’s touch screen features to easily get their ideas down and everyone can see what’s on the LED screen, whether they’re in the office or video conferencing in.
+The Designit team appreciates that Cisco devices are compatible with other tools they’ve come to love, including Miro, which offers versatile online whiteboards.
+When it’s time for a design meeting or an impromptu brainstorming session, they can launch Miro on any of the Cisco devices to sketch out a concept, build a mind map, take notes, and more.
+If using the Cisco Board, the designers can use either a stylus or the Board’s touch screen features to easily get their ideas down and everyone can see what’s on the LED screen, whether they’re in the office or video conferencing in.